 - Is a Bahraini citizen and residing in Bahrain;

 - Is currently enrolled in full-time undergraduate degree program at a university located in Bahrain and must have completed his/her first year of undergraduate study prior to starting the Global UGRAD Program.
 Part-time students or correspondence students are not eligible;

 - Has at least one semester or an equivalent term to complete in Bahrain upon completion of the Global UGRAD Program.
 The program cannot be the final academic term of a student’s undergraduate study;

 - Has leadership potential through academic work, community involvement, and extracurricular activities;

 - Is at least 18 years old of age;

 - Is committed to returning to Bahrain after completion of the program and may not stay on for degree study in the United States as transfers and extensions will not be permitted; and

 - Has a solid command of written and spoken English.
 Please note that limited consideration will be given to candidates who have very strong qualifications in all other respects but who need one semester of pre-academic English training before beginning their Global UGRAD semester of studies.

 Individuals in the following circumstances are not eligible for the Global UGRAD Program:

-- Individuals currently studying, residing or working outside of Bahrain;
+- Individuals currently studying, residing, or working outside of their home country;

 - Local employees of the U.S. missions abroad who work for the U.S. Department of State and/or the U.S. Agency for International Development (USAID); employees are also ineligible for one year following the termination of employment;

 Interested applicants must complete the Global UGRAD online application worldlearning.org/ugrad by January 5, 2022.
-A full and complete Global UGRAD student application package includes the following documents: completed application form, copy of passport bio page, academic transcripts for years of university study, if available at the time of the application (with English translations, if in Arabic), academic transcripts for grade 11 and grade 12 (with English translations, if in Arabic), two letters of reference (with English translations, if in Arabic), and grade equivalence between local grading system and U.S. grading system.
+A full and complete Global UGRAD student application package includes the following documents: completed application form, copy of passport bio page, academic transcripts for years of university study, if available at the time of the application (with English translations), grade equivalence between local grading system and U.S. grading system, and academic transcripts for grade 11 and grade 12 (with English translations, if in Arabic), two letters of reference (with English translations, if in Arabic).